napari/docs/docs/plugins/virtual_environment_docs/2-deploying-your-plugin.md

 `wheel` is a prebuilt package, ready to drop into your `site-packages` directory.
 It includes compiled OS-specific extensions (if applicable).

 You are *strongly* encouraged to ship both!
-If the wheel is not present, pip will try to build it from the sdist before installation, and that may fail depending on the package.
-To see if a given package ships a wheel, check here: https://pypi.org/project/napari/#files
+If the `wheel` is not present, `pip` will try to build it from the `sdist` before installation, and that may fail depending on the package.
+To see if a given package ships a `wheel`, check here: https://pypi.org/project/napari/#files

 **Note:** This goes for dependencies too!
 Check all your dependencies for wheel availability.